OfficeDev/Microsoft-Teams-Samples/samples/graph-meetings-bulks/csharp/README.md

 ---
 page_type: sample
-description: This is a sample application which demonstrates how to use CRUD Graph operations related to team tags.
+description: This is a sample application which demonstrates how to create multiple meeting using excel sheet upload.
 products:
 - office-teams
 - office